grombog/Fruit-Blog-Post/README.md

 # Fruit-Blog-Post

-A blog post about fruit using HTML &amp; CSS
+A blog post about fruit using HTML &amp; CSS.